wisp-forest/docs/docs/accessories/home.md

 The benefits to alternative solutions are:

-- Multi-loader mods can now have more common code for handling their implemented Accessory items
+- Multiloader design allowing for both Platform Specific mods and support for Multiloader mods using Common code area
-- All Entities of the Living Entity Variant can be used within the API meaning not just Player, but other mobs like Zombies, Skeletons or even dogs!
+- Datapackable/Programmatic Unique Slot API allowing for either more user adjustable design or more restrictive method for mod specific accessory handling
-- Full support for NBT based Accessories with the ability to for instance an obsidian block give the player armor if placed within the ring slot!
+- ItemStack Data Component based Accessory system allowing for any item with proper data to be an accessory for datapack or just to mess around with.
-- Unique Slot API for mods that need accessories specific to its mod for progression or mechanics to expand the experience
+- Compatibility layers for other competing Accessory APIs with Sinytra connector in mind for there designs.
 - Builtin Events for general adjustments to Minecraft's mechanics like Enderman Mask or Piglin neutrality.